LaunchCodeEducation/csharp-web-dev-curriculum/content/viewmodels/studio/_index.md

 ---

-We’ll build on the [User Signup](https://github.com/LaunchCodeEducation/SpaDayStudio6/tree/user-signup-starter) studio from last class, adding in model validation.
+We’ll build on the [user-signup-starter](https://github.com/LaunchCodeEducation/SpaDayStudio6/tree/user-signup-starter) studio from last class, adding in model validation.

 ## Getting Started

-Open up your SpaDay application and checkout the [user-signup-pt2 branch](https://github.com/LaunchCodeEducation/SpaDayStudio6/tree/user-validation).
+Open up your SpaDay application and checkout the [user-validation](https://github.com/LaunchCodeEducation/SpaDayStudio6/tree/user-validation).

 ## Creating a New ViewModel